-Fredericton, New Brunswick-based, Professional Quality Assurance Ltd (PQA) is a leading independent solutions provider of quality assurance and software testing services.
+New Brunswick-based, Professional Quality Assurance Ltd (PQA) is a leading independent solutions provider of quality assurance and software testing services.

 PQA has been headquartered in Fredericton since its inception in 1997, but has expanded to include offices in Moncton, Halifax, Calgary, and Vancouver.
 The company’s services have expanded as well, and Opportunities NB (ONB) recently spoke to Mr. McIntosh to find out more about PQA’s latest initiative.

-With this new program we can do all of the training on-reserve, train people reasonably quickly, make New Brunswick more competitive on a world-wide scale, and bring new revenue into the province.
+With this program we can do all of the training on-reserve, train people reasonably quickly, make New Brunswick more competitive on a world-wide scale, and bring new revenue into the province.

 ONB: Who’s creating the curriculum?
 Is it all happening in-house at PQA or being done externally?

-We’ve invested a lot of our time and money into creating this curriculum.
-That’s fine with us because we think it will not only bring real benefits to the province, but be something we can deliver to communities right across the country.
+We’ve invested a lot of time and money into creating this curriculum.
+That’s fine with us because we think it will not only bring real benefits to the province, but be something we can deliver to communities across the country.
 The vision is to create upwards of 2,000 to 2,500 testers within our organization doing outsourced software testing from First Nations communities across Canada.
 They’ll come out of our course ready to hit the ground running.

 McIntosh: The ONB team has certainly been helpful.
-I don’t always know what to ask about or what’s available to us in terms of financial help and programs, and that’s where your Business Development team has been great.
+I don’t always know what to ask about or what’s available in terms of financial help and programs, and that’s where your Business Development team has been great.

 One thing your team did that was massive for us was getting me in front of the Province’s Chief Information Officer and important IT directors so I could present this aboriginal testing initiative.
 It’s so important to be able to tell that story to people like that.

 McIntosh: Everywhere.
-We have a major client in Dublin, another huge one in Los Angeles.
+We have a major client in Dublin, another big one in Los Angeles.
 We do a fair amount of work in Boston, and we get plenty of contracts now in British Columbia.
 The Calgary and Vancouver offices give us the option of creating relationships with companies that don’t operate in the Atlantic Region.
 Much of the actual work, however, comes back to New Brunswick.
 That’s going to be a key for PLATO, being able to do work for major multinational clients right here in our First Nations communities.
 We’ve already started by hiring a new salesperson to focus on the Toronto to London area.
 They’ll be looking for work to send to New Brunswick specifically for PLATO.

 McIntosh: To be successful here in our field, you have to be able to sell outside the region, since it’s such a small province.
 So I’d say building the necessary relationships outside the province was a big initial challenge; that takes time and patience.